|

 You've probably heard about weblogs, also referred to as "blogs,"

 that are used to communicate in a fun and newsy way on the Internet.
-In fact,
+In

-to readers.
+method of communication to readers.

 Something else new is happening on the Internet in the genealogy and library